Enso21/Stories/docs/markdown/the-questionnaire.md

 82. What is your ideal spring break?
 (Yu)
 83. How cakey do you like your cookies?
 (Huy, Jenny, Ryan, Sharon, Yu)
 84. What is your favorite photo you have ever taken?
 Bonus points if you have pictures.
 [Previous responses](https://drive.google.com/drive/u/1/folders/17z6VXi_0UdYPafpgLZLdm2PXM157-UU3) (Kevin Z.)
+85. What art piece would you like to be?
+(Dani)